godhand1607/mac/README.md

 # mac :computer:
-Personal guide for setting up a mac
+Personal guide for setting up a mac :computer:

 ## Step 1: Install macOS
 I highly recommend to start fresh with a clean install of the latest version of macOS.
 Check [here](https://support.apple.com/en-ph/HT204904) for the latest guide on how to do so.